prociow/sensorberg-dev.github.io/android.md

        }
 {% endhighlight %}

 This class receives a broadcast, if the SDK has detected a beacon and successfully resolved an associated Action.
-We´re using the Support Library, be aware that this will require an additional dependency:

-{% highlight groovy %}
-compile "com.android.support:support-v4:22.0.0"
-{% endhighlight %}

-If you want your own UI to react to detected beacons and actions, please extend the *Bootstrapper*, make sure you initialize with [*enablePresentationDelegation*](https://github.com/sensorberg-dev/android-sdk-bootstrapper/blob/master/android-sdk-bootstrapper/src/main/java/com/sensorberg/sdk/bootstrapper/SensorbergApplicationBootstrapper.java#L46) set to true and add your customisations:
+If you want your own UI to react to detected beacons and actions, please extend the *Bootstrapper*, make sure you initialize with [*enablePresentationDelegation*](https://github.com/sensorberg-dev/android-sdk-bootstrapper/blob/master/android-sdk-bootstrapper/src/main/java/com/sensorberg/sdk/bootstrapper/SensorbergApplicationBootstrapper.java#L46) by setting to true and adding your customisations:

 {% highlight java %}
 public class MyBootstrapper extends SensorbergApplicationBootstrapper {